 10. Teufelsburg

-If you’d prefer to play it on the safe side, tours of Teufelsburg run daily.
+If you’d prefer to play it safe, tours of Teufelsburg run daily.
 You can make a booking through the website here.

 11. Schöneberg